theseyan/bkg/README.md

 ## Todo

 - Compiler: Stream archive directly to `lz4_compress_default` instead of through the filesystem
-- Runtime: Stream decompressed buffer directly to microtar instead of through the filesystem
+- Runtime: Stream decompressed buffer directly to microtar instead of through the filesystem.
+This will greatly improve startup time.
 - Bundle sources (and possibly node_modules) into a single file before packaging
 - JSON build script, advanced options to include external assets, make compression optional
 - Bun CLI flags